JoseALermaIII/clashcallerbot-reddit/docs/source/index.rst

   optional space between the number and word, but mandatory space after the word: ``4min``.
 Case is ignored.
 If not given, defaults to 1 hour.
 * The message within quotes must follow with the singular or plural form of ``base`` and a required single or double digit number.
 Case is ignored.
+Maximum message length is 100 characters to save database space.

 .. toctree::
    :maxdepth: 3